rlpy/rlpy/doc/tutorial.rst

 .. note::
     This parameters are not optimal.
-To obtain better ones, the number of evaluations need to be increased to 50 - 100 and also `trials_per_point=10` makes the search more reliable.
-Be aware that 100 evaluations with 10 trials each result in 1000 experiment runs, which take a very long time.
+To obtain better ones, the number of evaluations need to be increased to 50 - 100.
+Also, `trials_per_point=10` makes the search more reliable.
+Be aware that 100 evaluations with 10 trials each result in 1000 experiment runs, which can take a very long time.

 We can for example save these values by setting the default values in `make_experiment` accordingly.